docQodly/docs/docs/studio/pageLoaders/conditionalStates.md

 	- The page renders its initial state, often defaulting to the Base state.
 This is when the initial content, styles, and layouts are displayed to the user.

-	- Conditional states are then evaluated and applied based on the fetched data and conditions.

 2. **Post-Render Updates Phase**:

 	- Based on the evaluated conditions and fetched qodly sources, the page updates its state.
 Conditional states modify the Base state to reflect user-specific configurations.

 	- Users interact with the page, which might trigger further state changes and updates.